Tk-Glitch/PKGBUILDS/wine-tkg-git/wine-tkg-userpatches/README.md

 You can also revert dxvk patches by giving them the .mydxvkrevert extension.

-## For dxup
+## For d9vk
-You can use your own dxup patches by giving them the .mydxuppatch extension.
+You can use your own dxup patches by giving them the .myd9vkpatch extension.

-You can also revert dxup patches by giving them the .mydxuprevert extension.
+You can also revert dxup patches by giving them the .myd9vkrevert extension.